-The large amount of vacant land (discussed below) and the rural character of Foster provide residents with ample opportunities for recreation.
+The large amount of vacant land (discussed below) in Foster provides residents with ample opportunities for recreation.
 However, like the case of agricultural uses, recreational land is often not specifically designated for such use and may be developed at any time.
 The largest recreational use is the Foster Country Club.
-Other notable places include the Woody Lowden Recreation Center, a public facility in the southern portion of the town, and open space behind the Captain Isaac Paine School.
-Open space recreational land, which includes playgrounds and parks, is allowed by right in all of Foster's zoning districts.
-This gives Foster the opportunity to create recreational areas town-wide, an appropriate vehicle to promote the development of additional commercial-recreational areas in keeping with the town's character.
+Other notable places include the Woody Lowden Recreation Center, Captain Phillips Youth Athletic Complex, a public facility in the southern portion of the town, open space behind the Captain Isaac Paine School, and the trails along various Land Trust properties.
+Outdoor commercial recreation is allowed by development plan review in the AR and HC2 zoning districts.
+This gives residents the opportunity to create recreational areas on nearly every property in Foster, an appropriate vehicle to promote the development of additional commercial-recreational areas in keeping with the town's character.
 A portion of land dedication and in-lieu-of fees as specified in the Foster Land Development and Subdivision Regulations should be used for the purchase and development of future recreation land in Foster.
 Seven acres of land were purchased for the development of sports fields on Foster Center Road.
+The seven acre property at 154 Foster Center Road is the Captain Phillips Youth Athletic Complex.
+Two phases of development have been completed resulting in a finished Baseball/Softball fields, football/soccer field, basketball and tennis courts.